gmdsi/GMDSI_notebooks/docs/part2/freyberg_obs_and_weights.md

 ### Autocorrelated Transient Noise

-(Sounds like a pretty cool name for a rock n'roll band...)
+(Sounds like a pretty cool name for a band...)

 Lastly, not so common, let's also generate our observation covariance matrix.
-Often this step is omitted, in particular if the observation weights in the `* observation data` section reflect observation uncertainty.
+Often this step is omitted,  if the observation weights in the `* observation data` section reflect observation uncertainty.
 Here we will implement it expressly so as to demonstrate how to add autocorrelated transient noise!
 When is the last time you saw that in the wild?

 First let us start by generating a covariance matrix, using the weights recorded in the `pst.observation_data` section.
 This is accomplished with `pyemu.Cov.from_observation_data()`.
 This will generate a covariance matrix for **all** observations in the control file, even the zero-weighted ones.

-However, we are only interested in keep the non-zero weighted observations.
+However, we are only interested in keeping the non-zero weighted observations.
 We can use `pyemu` convenient Matrix manipulation functions to `.get()` the covariance matrix rows/columns that we are interested in.

 ```python